Cat Dictionary A-E

 Several large concretions greeted me when I went to clean the litter tray.

-crooky-tail (n.)
+crooky-tail (noun)

-a nickname for a cat with a crooked tail
+a cat with a crooked tail

 Rama is a crooky-tail.

-crunchies (n.)
+crunchies (noun)

 dry cat food; kibbles